Effective September 2015; Revised June 2022

 To demonstrate this standard, the regulated member will:

-a) Work collaboratively and respectfully with others to facilitate an integrated approach to client services.
+a) Work collaboratively and respectfully with the client, cultural facilitators or liaisons, interpreters and/or translators to facilitate an integrated, client-centered approach to services.

-b) Consult with others and refer to the appropriate professional when clients’ needs fall outside his/her scope, area of expertise and/or competence.
+b) Consult with others and refer to the appropriate professional when clients’ needs fall outside their scope, area of expertise and/or competence.

-c) Contribute actively with team members to facilitate an integrated approach to services.
+c) Collaborate and contribute actively with team members to facilitate an integrated approach to services.

 e) Serve as an educator and/or mentor to clients, students, colleagues, the public and others by contributing as appropriate to teaching/learning strategies.

-f) Know and explain to others, when appropriate, his/her scope of practice, roles and responsibilities.
+f) Know and explain to others, when appropriate, their scope of practice, roles and responsibilities.

 g) Understand and seek clarification, when required, regarding the scope of practice and roles of other team members.